 My lack of information on ideal melt-away percentage is the reason why I chose to compare summer snow coverage year-on-year as well as that would complement my month-on-month findings and validate whether actually climate change is reducing snow coverage.

-(That being said, I would definitely like to understand from the scientists, should the opportunity arise, as to why they chose October 2020 as the base month to compare May 2021 to.
+That being said, I would definitely like to understand from the scientists, should the opportunity arise, as to why they chose October 2020 as the base month to compare May 2021 output to.
 Autumn vs Summer doesn't seem a natural comparable to me.
-While I would still give the scientists the benefit of doubt as they are an authority on this matter, nonetheless we are better served if absorb news on research findings with a pinch of salt as they only highlight the outcome and not the methodology and rationale behind the methodology.)
+While I would still give the scientists the benefit of doubt as they are an authority on this matter, nonetheless we are better served if absorb news on research findings with a pinch of salt as they only highlight the outcome and not the methodology and the rationale behind using the methodology.

 That being said, a 25% increase was also observed when we compared summer of 2021 to summer of 2018.
 This could be because of two reasons -

-a) a small section of the Himachal Pradesh imagery is non-existent - on the right and on bottom of the satellite image cloaked in violet.
-This is because the 2018 image which I had selected did not capture the area of interest completely.
-In all likelihood, 2018 snow cover would increase by single digit percentage if we were to consider the snow cover across the entire state.
+a) a small section of the Himachal Pradesh imagery is non-existent in the 2018 imagery - on the right and on bottom of the satellite image cloaked in violet to your right.
+This is because the image which I had selected did not capture the area of interest completely.
+In all likelihood, 2018 snow cover would increase by just a single digit percentage if we were to consider the snow cover across the entire state.

 b) May 2018 could very well be a very warm month and an exception as in all the remaining 7 images, the snow coverage is well-above 10,000 sq. km.